15 famous dogs you should know about

 “Man’s best friend” has been a faithful companion to humans throughout history but some of the most famous dogs have really made a name for themselves.

-Whether as service dogs, involved in war efforts, giving blind people their freedom – or just loyal sidekicks, certain dogs deserve their place in the spotlight.
+Whether as service dogs, involved in war efforts, giving blind people their freedom, or loyal sidekicks and entertainers, certain dogs deserve their place in the spotlight.

 Let’s take a look at some of the world’s most famous dogs.